 Modern Masculinity and Male Friendships

 A lot of men feel they have to live up to certain standards of masculinity.
 Machismo, the sense of being ‘manly’, self-reliant, and tough, may contribute to a man’s level of confidence and self-esteem.
-So any behaviour that is thought of running counter to his macho identity is stigmatised and repressed.
+So any behaviour that is thought of as running counter to his macho identity is stigmatised and repressed.

 Men may view their mental health struggles as a sign of weakness.
 And for fear of appearing weak in front of their male friends, they will keep their pain bottled up.
 Male friends will often try to prove their bravado to each other and have fun with each other based on competitive feelings, dominance, and success.
 This may involve putting your friends down or mocking them in a light-hearted way.